 - (31:34) The future of physical retail

-To learn more about the future of in-store retail, read Interactive Digital Displays Let Every Product Tell a Story or listen to our podcast on Data and the Retail Experience.
+To learn more about the future of in-store retail, read Retail Storytelling: The Digital Edition and Interactive Digital Displays Let Every Product Tell a Story.
 For the latest innovations from Perch, follow them on Twitter at @perchexperience.

 Kenton Williston: Welcome to IoT Chat, where we explore the trends that matter for consultants, systems integrators, and end users.
 I’m Kenton Williston, the editor-in-chief of insight dot tech.